sabler/mcp-unifi/README.md

 - mcpPing

-Schema for each tool are documented in their respective files and test coverage is available for observation/validation purposes.
+Schema and decriptions for each tool are documented in their respective files.
+Test coverage is available for observation/validation purposes.

 > [!TIP]
 > A Dockerfile is provided and has been tested in [Podman](http://podman.io).
 This is the recommended approach to running the server.